Calvin Harris: Income

-Harris is one of the highest paid disc jockeys/producers.
+Harris is one of the world's highest paid DJs/producers.
 Forbes began reporting on Harris's earnings in 2013, calculating that he earned $46 million between May 2012 and May 2013, for his music, tour and his residency in Las Vegas which placed him as the highest-paid DJ of the year.
 In 2014, Harris came in at number one on the list again for the second consecutive year with a total of $66 million in annual earnings.
 In 2015, Harris topped the highest-paid DJs list for a third consecutive year, having earned $66 million over the previous 12 months.
 On The Sunday Times Rich List published in April 2015, Harris was ranked the 30th richest British millionaire in music, with a personal fortune of £70 million ($105 million).
 In 2018, he made $48.5 million.

 Personal life

 Harris dated British singer Rita Ora from 2013 to June 2014.
 He started dating American model Aarika Wolf in 2014, after Wolf appeared in the music video for his song "Blame".
 They broke up in 2015.
 From March 2015 to June 2016, Harris dated American singer Taylor Swift.
-He and Wolf got back together in 2017, and broke up in 2022.
-In January 2022, Harris started dating television presenter Vick Hope.
-They married on 9 September 2023.
+He and Wolf reunited in 2017, but the relationship ended in 2022.
+In January 2022, Harris began dating television presenter Vick Hope.
+They later married on 9 September 2023.
 On 30 April 2025, it was announced that Harris and Hope were expecting their first child together.
 On 4 August, Harris posted on Instagram that he and his wife had welcomed their first child, a son.

 Harris stopped drinking alcohol in 2008, stating, "I wasn't an alcoholic or anything like that, but it was clearly affecting what I do."
 He is a supporter of his hometown football team Queen of the South and Liverpool.

-Harris considered writing a song to celebrate the former reaching the 2008 Scottish Cup Final, but the idea was scrapped due to the time constraints of recording his 2009 album Ready for the Weekend.
+Harris considered writing a song to celebrate the former reaching the 2008 Scottish Cup final, but the idea was scrapped due to the time constraints of recording his 2009 album Ready for the Weekend.